 Time for a sofa workout: Right, get up off the couch (you don’t have to move far) and limber up, Mark Laws has devised a workout that involves not having to leave your living room.
 Hurrah!

-The bad news is it is officially now winter.
-The good news is that you don’t always have to leave your house in an effort to get your exercise fix.
+You don’t always have to leave your house in an effort to get your exercise fix.

 Spare a thought for your hard-earned summer gains!
-It is not fair to let them waste away just because you feel like hibernating on your sofa with a cup of Ovaltine and the X-Factor for the foreseeable future… so I have devised a simple workout that fits nicely into an ad break and the very same sofa you may be unable to escape from.
+It is not fair to let them waste away just because you feel like hibernating on your sofa with a cup of Ovaltine and the TV for the foreseeable future… so I have devised a simple workout that fits nicely into an ad break and the very same sofa you may be unable to escape from.

 You can either work through each exercise one at a time during the ad breaks, or you can perform the entire thing in one go and then reward yourself with a ‘Homes Under the Hammer’ marathon…don’t pretend you don’t know what I’m talking about!

 For each of the following exercises there is an easy option (A) and a harder option (B).
 Work through the A’s first and only move on to the B’s when you think you are ready.
 Rest as much as you need to between sets and if anything hurts at any time stop and have a sit down… maybe even a lie down!

 Stand with your heels against the sofa, keep your eyes fixed on something just above head height, use your arms as a counter balance and lower your backside down slowly whilst keeping your torso as close to parallel to the wall as possible.
 Don’t actually sit onto the sofa but when you feel your backside touch the cushion, drive back up to the start position.

 1B – Rear Elevated Box Squat x 10 L&R